dewey/hnkarmatracker/README.md

 # Hackernews Karma Tracker
 This is a simple webapp to track your Hackernews karma, comment count and submission count.
 It's written in NodeJS and using Redis to store all the collected values.
 There's a cronjob running every 24h to collect new stats for all registrated users.
+All the stats are collected using the [Algolia API](https://hn.algolia.com/api/).

 # Licence
 The MIT License (MIT)